-Above 6’3” and below 5’6” Golfer that fall outside of the normal putter range will need to buy a bespoke putter.
+Above 6’3” and below 5’6” Golfer that fall outside the normal putter range, will need to buy a bespoke putter.
 If you don’t want to spend the money on a new putter, you can have your present putter lengthened or trimmed down.

 Types of Putters

-As you may know, there are hundreds of putter varieties and dozens of ways to classify them, but there are only three categories based on the length of their shaft: conventional (aka normal) putters, belly putters, and long putters.
+As you may know, there are hundreds of putter varieties and dozens of ways to classify them.
+Still, there are only three categories based on their shaft length: conventional (aka normal) putters, belly putters, and long putters.

-Tall people who are shorter than that (supposedly 5’9” to 6’1”) should choose shaft length between 41 and 44 inches.
+Tall people who are shorter than that (supposedly 5’9” to 6’1”) should choose shaft lengths between 41 and 44 inches.

 How to choose the best putter for tall golfers

-Taller players should keep in mind that most commercially available putters are built for average-height users.
-Longer putters, including as belly putters and broomstick putters, are available in a variety of lengths to accommodate players of various heights.
+Taller players should remember that most commercially available putters are built for average-height users.
+Longer putters, such as belly putters and broomstick putters, are available in various lengths to accommodate players of various heights.

 Consider these suggestions to see if you’ve picked the correct putter for your requirements.

-Because there are a range of putter designs meant to increase your stability, it’s vital to consider it when picking the correct putter.
+Because a range of putter designs are meant to increase your stability, it’s vital to consider it when picking the correct putter.
 They usually do this by adjusting the length of the putter, which may then be secured against various body areas.

 The broomstick putter is a lengthier putter that may grow to be nearly as tall as the golfer.
-The long shaft allows the player to have a different grip on the club, gripping it like a broom and enabling the weight of the club to sway the head like a pendulum.
+The long shaft allows the player to have a different grip on the club, gripping it like a broom and enabling the club’s weight to sway the head like a pendulum.

-If you’re a taller golfer who has the yips, one of these longer putter styles could be right for you.
-However, because you are taller than the usual player, you may want to get something that is a few inches longer than what is commonly available on the market.
+If you’re a taller golfer with the yips, one of these longer putter styles could be right for you.
+However, because you are taller than the usual player, you may want to get something a few inches longer than what is commonly available on the market.

 On a putter, there are two different sorts of heads.
 The blade head and the mallet head are the two types of heads.
 Choosing between the two is essentially a matter of personal choice and play style.

 Advanced players who enjoy input and feel will benefit from blade heads.
-Blade heads, although having a smaller sweet spot, may be considerably more sensitive, allowing you to fine-tune your putt for more consistency throughout several games.
+Although having a smaller sweet spot, Blade heads may be considerably more sensitive, allowing you to fine-tune your putt for more consistency throughout several games.

 The mallet head is best suited to high handicappers or yipping players.
 These club heads are made to be more forgiving and simple to use.

-These heads use a number of optical alignment cues to help players assess their stroke and strike the ball dead center.
+These heads use several visual alignment cues to help players assess their stroke and strike the dead ball center.

 How to tell if your putter length is too long

-- When you position your hands over the putter shaft, your arc will get flatter and your elbows will become crooked.
+- When you position your hands over the putter shaft, your arc will get flattered, and your elbows will become crooked.

 - The putter’s head will move away from you, forcing the putter’s toe to lift off the ground.
 As a result, you should aim to the left of the objective.